Cuts or Lacerations

 A cut refers to a skin wound with separation of the connective tissue elements.
 Unlike an abrasion (a wound caused by friction or scraping), none of the skin is missing the skin is just separated.
 A cut is typically thought of as a wound caused by a sharp object (such as a knife or a shard of glass).

 The term laceration implies a torn or jagged wound.
-Lacerations tend to be caused by blunt trauma (such as a blow, fall, or collision).
+Lacerations tend to be caused by sharp objects.
 Cuts and lacerations are terms for the same condition.

 The term gash can be used for more dramatic effect because it implies a longer or deeper cut.